+In the Semi-Finals Round the Scan the Code light buoy will be located beyond the set of entry gates.
 The AMS must perceive the three-color light sequence and convert data to inform execution of other tasks (see Scan the Code Task Description).
+The AMS must demonstrate correct perception of the light pattern through behaviors in other tasks.
+Additional points are awarded for reporting the color pattern detected.